 Figure 9.
 Left: Densities of 90th percentile of relative change in number of claims due to climate change under RCP 8.5 for the period 2071-2100 across all gridpoints in Norway.
 Right: Densities of 10th percentile of relative change in number of claims due to climate change under RCP 4.5 for the period 2031-2060 across all gridpoints in Norway.
-Each colour represents projections from different regression models: spline represents the model described in Section 3, linear means that the effect of precipitation and surface temperature is linear on log scale, trunc means precipitation and surface temperature is excluded from the model.
+Each colour represents projections from different regression models: spline represents the model described in Section 3, linear means that the effect of precipitation and surface temperature is linear on log scale, trunc means precipitation and surface temperature is truncated at the 1st and 99th percentile of the training data, and no st means that surface temperature is excluded from the model.